yash-analytics/BankDataWarehouse-dbt-Redshift/README.md

 - Data is initially generated using the `generate_data.py` script located in the `Data` folder, creating 14 CSVs for both fact and dimension tables, including 9 fact tables and 5 dimension tables.

 **Transformation Steps**:
 - Transformations are handled by DBT.
-The [models folder](./DBT_Redshift/models) within the DBT_Redshift directory contains all the necessary transformations moving data from the Bronze layer to the Silver and Gold layers.
+The [models folder](./DBT_Redshift/models) within the dbt_Redshift directory contains all the necessary transformations moving data from the Bronze layer to the Silver and Gold layers.
 See screenshots of each layer transformation:
     - Bronze Layer:
       - ![Bronze Layer](./Project%20Screenshots/1.%20Bronze%20Layer.png)
     - DBT Run: